justinmeiners/efficient-programming-with-components/00_foreword.md

-Programming, as distinct from computer science tends to be described as a craft or art, rather than a field ofs cience or engineering.
+Programming, as distinct from computer science tends to be described as a craft or art, rather than a field of science or engineering.
 It's learned by experience and by studying a loose collection of examples and rules passed down;
 don't make functions "too long", hide "unnecessary" details